yofriendfromschool1/ai-detector-bypassers-and-cheating/README.md

 bypass ai decectors
 some ais first:
-kinda op if u put ur school and yall know eachother and flash cards: Gizmo ai: https://gizmo.ai/
+kinda op if u put ur school and yall know eachother and flash cards: Gizmo ai: https://gizmo.ai/ lowkey fw it: https://lmarena.ai/?mode=side-by-side (2 models at once to see which is better and it allows paid models too, and you can vote which one is better to help the community.)
 #1: Gemini by google: https://gemini.google.com/
 #2: DeepSeek: https://chat.deepseek.com
 #3: ChatGPT: https://chatgpt.com